 The UK video games industry is important economically and culturally.
 The UK video games sector is the largest in Europe.
 Games development contributed nearly £1.5 billion towards the UK’s GDP in the year to November 2017, as well as generating an estimated £613 million in direct and indirect tax revenue to HM Treasury.
 37,536 work in the games industry/are in jobs indirectly supported by studios, including 13,277 in games development.

 Games development is a knowledge industry par excellence.
 The sector sustains highly skilled, graduate employment.
 A typical games development studio will have 80 per cent of staff qualified to degree level or above and many studios provide on-going .

 The industry is export focused: 95 per cent of UK games development studios export at least some of their games.

 The sector makes intensive use of technology and many studios invest in R&D.

-in the UK.
+Some of the best performing games IP globally is generated in the UK.
 Notable examples include the Grand Theft Auto franchise, developed by Rockstar.
-Other UK studios have produced major games franchises such as Batman and Lego, as well as individual world-class titles such as RuneScape (developed by Jagex), the Sniper Elite series (developed by Rebellion) and Worms (developed by Team 17).
+Other UK studios have produced major games franchises such as Batman and Lego, as well as individual world-class titles such as RuneScape (developed by Jagex) and the Sniper Elite series (developed by Rebellion).

 Games are played in 7 out of 10 households.